toasterbob/piano/README.md

 [piano]: http://www.marknoizumi.com/piano/

 Electric piano is built using React/Redux.
-It is entirely a front-end project and resembles a miniature keyboard I played with as a kid that recorded songs.
+It is entirely a front-end project and resembles a miniature keyboard that I played with as a kid.

 ![pianoPic](piano.png)